brucefan1983/GPUMD/tools/nep_related/select_train/example/readme.md

-train.in is the existing-train.in file consisting of amorphous carbon data in the ref.1
+train.in is the existing-train.in file consisting of some amorphous carbon data in the ref.1

-train-20-30.in consists of the 20-th to 30-th structures in the train.in.
+train-20-30.in consists of the 20-th to 30-th (not include 30-th) structures in the train.in.
 It can be generated using:
 python select_train.py train.in 20:30 train-20-30.in

 train-20-30_100-140.in consists of multiple groups (the 20-th to 30-th, 100th to 140-th structures) in the train.in.
 It can be generated using: